 So what was the case with these two recent horrendous massacres in Buffalo and Uvalde?
 Both shooters (and I deliberately do not mention their names) had not only a history of animal abuse but also posted their twisted acts on social media.
 The Buffalo shooter made videos of himself abusing animals, which included cats that he killed.
 The Uvalde shooter stabbed a cat in the neck until the cat was decapitated.
 He also posted his “kills” on social media.

-There seems to be a political willingness on both sides of the aisle right now—both nationally and at the state level--to at least consider red flag laws as a way to help prevent mass shootings.
+There seems to be a political willingness on both sides of the aisle right now—both nationally and at the state level--to at least consider red flag laws as a way to help prevent a school shooting or other mass violent event.
 If those laws don’t prominently include animal cruelty in the list of early warning signs, then it’s likely that many more children and adults are going to needlessly and tragically die.